Spray Foam Removal Cost

 Spray foam insulation is a type of expanding foam applied to lofts, roofs and walls to improve energy efficiency, and it works by sealing gaps and reducing heat loss.

 It’s often used for its impressive insulating properties and airtight seal, but, despite its benefits, spray foam can sometimes cause problems.
-This includes mortgages being refused, moisture building up, and roof timber decay, which can obstruct necessary roofing repairs or replacements.
+This includes mortgages being harder to obtain, moisture building up, and roof timber decay, which can obstruct necessary roofing repairs or replacements.

 It’s easy to see why a growing number of homeowners are looking into how to remove spray foam insulation, especially those looking to sell, remortgage or address structural issues linked to its installation.